Car Insurance Germany 2026: 6 Money-Saving Rights Drivers Miss

 How to use it

 Read the Bedingungen once.
-Search for Schutzbrief (roadside assistance), Marderbiss (marten bite), Glas (windscreen), erweiterte Wildschadendeckung (all wild animals, not just hoofed game) and grobe Fahrlässigkeit (cover after grossly negligent accidents).
+Look specifically for Schutzbrief (roadside assistance), Marderbiss (marten bite), Glas (windscreen), erweiterte Wildschadendeckung (all wild animals, not just hoofed game) and grobe Fahrlässigkeit (cover after grossly negligent accidents).
 If they appear in the policy, they are already paid for.
-Stiftung Warentest publishes which insurers bundle which add-ons by default.
+Stiftung Warentest regularly publishes which insurers include which add-ons as standard.

 Every car model in Germany sits in a Typklasse: Haftpflicht 10-25, Vollkasko 10-34, Teilkasko 10-33.
-Lower class equals lower premium, and the same car in two trims can sit in different classes.
+Lower class means lower premium, and the same model in two different trim levels can land in different classes.

 What this saves